The Latest In Social Media

 - Facebook loves video content and will continue to include them on user’s homepage.
 But Facebook loves live content even more.
 In his post in January, Zuckerberg said, “Live videos often lead to discussion among viewers…live videos on average get six times as many interactions as regular videos.”
 Live videos create a conversation and that’s what Facebook wants.

-- Brand ambassadors have been trending for social media marketers for a while but might also see a decline in page views with the new changes.
+- Brand ambassadors have been trending for social media marketers.
 Instead of focusing on the “big fish,” start connecting with real people.
 If a brand ambassador has a personal Facebook page, ask them to share content on there.
 Have a diehard fan with a lot of Facebook friends?
 Surprise them with a bunch of free stuff and have them review it on their personal page.

 Other News for Facebook